DinukaNavaratna/Simple_Docker_Applications/docker1/README.md

 ## About

+This is a simple website about Docker.
+There are 3 main interfaces.
+1.	index.php – Home page of the website which contains static content.
+2.	article.php – This is a dynamic page that shows the content according to the URL parameters.
+Related data is being retrieved from the database and shown to the users.
+This page can be accessed through the links provided on the Home page under the ‘Details’ section.
+3.	users.php – This is also a dynamic page that shows a list of users who have been subscribed to the website through the ‘Subscribe’ option on the website.
+This page is included to demonstrate the proof of data insertion to the database part of the application.

+## Technologies

 This application was developed using the below mentioned technologies & etc. and all the instruction have been provided according to them.

 1. OS: Ubuntu (Linux Kernal)